 Apps that collect data for their own benefit

-Speaking of the biggest social media apps, they’re also at the top of the list of collecting your information for their own benefit.
-This is done for a variety of reasons, but the most common one is to offer you ads.
+Speaking of the biggest social media apps, they also top the list of collecting your information for their own benefit.
+This is done for several reasons, but the most common is to serve you ads.

-In other cases, the collected data is for your benefit.
-Remember to receive a coupon on your birthday.
-The app has saved that information to send you a code and hopefully you will make a purchase.
+In other cases, the data collected is for your benefit.
+Remember to receive a discount coupon on your birthday.
+The app saved that information to send you a code and hopefully make a purchase.